JasonYG/ICS3U-Coursework/Emerging Technologies/Jason Guo AI and Neural Networks.md

 Each of the "neurons", or nodes, of a layer are connected to every node in the layer ahead.
 Information is transmitted from node to node, being manipulated each time, until finally the nodes reach the final layer and produce an output.

+Societal Implications
+---

+Due to the near limitless functionality of AI and neural networks,